Mattia04/Mattia04/README.md

 🔭 I’m currently doing a bachelor in physics at UNIMI.

-🌱 I’m currently working on [ODE integrators](https://github.com/Mattia04/ODESolvers) and [computing using GPUs](https://github.com/Mattia04/ALotOfPendulums2/tree/main)
+🌱 I’m currently working on Neural Networks.

 📫 How to reach me: **mattia.ballico@gmail.com**